-A message from Public Health – Seattle & King County: STAY HOME.
-STOP THE SPREAD.
+Multilingual messages and resources now available from Public Health – Seattle & King County: STAY HOME – STAY HEALTHY.

 Thanks to our partners Duwamish River Cleanup Coalition and ECOSS, video messages about the novel coronavirus (also known as COVID-19) are now available from the UW EDGE Center in *nine* languages:

 Vietnamese: Giải mã những lời đồn – Coronavirus (COVID-19)

 + ASL: Visit Public Health Insider (Public Health of Seattle & King County)

 *UPDATES: (1) CDC NOW RECOMMENDS THAT ALL PEOPLE WEAR CLOTH MASKS WHEN IN PUBLIC.

 What should I do to protect myself from coronavirus, or COVID-19?